pranesh645/Car_Rate_System/README.md

-# Bank_Application_System
+#Course_Registration_System
-A Bank Application System is a web-based application designed to manage basic banking operations efficiently.
-It allows users to create and manage accounts, check account details, deposit and withdraw money, transfer funds, and view transaction history.
+A Course Registration System is a web-based application designed to simplify the process of registering and managing courses.
+It allows students to view available courses, register for courses, update or cancel registrations, and manage student details.